motya-proxy/motya/user-manual/src/config/kdl.md

 # Configuration File (KDL)

-The primary configuration file format used by River uses the [KDL Configuration Language](https://kdl.dev/).
+The primary configuration file format used by Motya uses the [KDL Configuration Language](https://kdl.dev/).

 KDL is a language for describing structured data.

-There are currently two major sections used by River:
+There are currently two major sections used by Motya:

 ## The `system` section